nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given date uses the wrong format.

     * 1a1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 1b.
 The given time uses the wrong format.

     * 1b1.
-AddressBook shows an error message.
+MediContacts shows an error message.

       Use case ends.

 * 2a.
 There are no appointments with matching date and time.

     * 2a1.
-AddressBook shows a message to indicate no matches found.
+MediContacts shows a message to indicate no matches found.

       Use case ends.